NewsappAJC/project-template-generator/README.md

 	$ grunt bowercopy

+Initalize git and git-flow for your project.

+	$ git init
+	$ git-flow init

 Fire up the dev server...

 	$ grunt server

 ...and your browser will open to [http://localhost:8000/](http://localhost:8000/).

+Whenever you're ready to start building a new feature, start a new feature branch with git-flow.

+	$ git-flow feature start feature-name

+And whenever you're finished with that feature, close out the branch with git-flow, which will merge it back into develop.

+	$ git-flow feature finish feature-name

 You're ready to go!
 Get yourself some coffee  ☕️  and build something great!